DragonSenses/Algorithms/LeetCode/30-substring-with-concatenation-of-all-words/problem.md

     k = words.length;
     substringSize = wordLength * k;

-    for (String word : words) {
+    // Populate the wordCount hashmap with the frequency of each word for (String word : words) {
       wordCount.put(word, wordCount.getOrDefault(word, 0) + 1);
     }